-Other than a bit of root growth (if the soil temperature isn’t too cold) the vine is basically just hibernating until spring.
-Their roots will have taken up enough nutrients post-harvest to store as energy and use to develop shoots when spring arrives, so waiting until the plant is fully dormant will leave them with more reserve energy.
+Other than a bit of root growth (if the soil temperature isn’t too low) the vine is basically just hibernating until spring.
+The roots will have taken up enough nutrients post-harvest to store as energy and use to develop shoots when spring arrives, so waiting until the plant is fully dormant will leave them with more reserve energy.

 After a few months spending 7-8 hours a day outdoors in the freezing cold with just your thoughts and your sheers you may start to wonder how on earth you ever got to this point and why God, WHY!?

-…*uneasy laughter*… just kidding 😉
+hahaha… just kidding 😉

-Everyday I’ve spent in the vineyards has rewarded me with a rejuvenating sense of balance – like a form of meditation.
-Plus, I developed a much deeper appreciation for nature as well as a new respect for sustainable farming and curiosity about where the products I consume really come from.
+Everyday I’ve spent in the vineyards has actually rewarded me with a rejuvenating sense of balance – like a form of meditation.
+I developed a deeper appreciation for nature; a new respect for sustainable farming and a greater curiosity about where the products I consume really come from.